 Does ZCE Have Vendor Partners?

-Many regulated brokerage firms offer contracts for difference (CFDs) based on products traded on the Zhengzhou Commodity Exchange such as agricultural commodities, coal and ferroalloys.
+Many regulated brokerage firms offer access to options, CFDs and other trading products based on commodities on the Zhengzhou Commodity Exchange, such as wheat, coal, and ferroalloys.

-- Learn more about the world’s largest commodity exchanges including the London Metal Exchange, the Intercontinental Exchange (ICE),
+- Learn more about the world’s largest commodity exchanges including the London Metal Exchange and the Intercontinental Exchange (ICE).